Kris05lv/Home-Streak/README.md

 # Home-Streak

-This is a fun command-line habit tracker designed to promote healthy habits within the family through game-like point system.
+This is a fun command-line habit tracker designed to promote healthy habits within the family through a game-like point system.
 The tracker allows individual users to join a household and compete amongst each other by gaining points for each habit they complete.

 ## Features
 * Track daily and weekly habits